-The Client Listener is used by the Hazelcast cluster members.
-It notifies the cluster members when a client is connected to or disconnected from the cluster.
+The client listener is used by the Hazelcast cluster members.
+It notifies the cluster member when a client is connected to or disconnected from it, i.e., the clients fire an event from only one member they are connected to.
+Other cluster members do not fire a "client is connected" or "client is disconnected" event.